 - Private security guards.

-Put another way, if a person is employed by a government agency to perform peace officer duties, they will likely be considered a “police officer” for the purposes of the law.
+Put another way, if a person is employed by a government agency to perform peace officer duties, they will likely be considered a “police officer” by the law.

 - The victim was wearing a police officer’s uniform